ArbenKqiku/arbenkqiku.github.io/_posts/2025-09-29-path-analysis-in-r.md

   )
 ```

-Everything below the red diagonal represents landing pages where the purchase rate is lower than the add-to-cart rate would predict.
-In other words, users often add items to the cart but fail to complete the purchase, suggesting friction in the checkout process or weak purchase intent.
-Our UX/UI team should on pages below the line to identify where users hesitate or drop off post–add-to-cart.
+In the chart below, the size of each point represents the number of landing page sessions, which we can use as a proxy for impact.
+The red diagonal shows the expected relationship between the add-to-cart rate and the purchase rate.
+Points below the line indicate landing pages where users often add products to their cart but rarely complete the purchase, a sign of friction in the checkout process or weak purchase intent.

+The landing page “Apparel/Google+Dino+Game+Tee” draws a fair amount of traffic but shows zero add-to-cart and purchase conversions, definitely worth investigating.

+Several other pages, such as “/Apparel,” “Lifestyle/Bags,” and “Lifestyle/Drinkware,” have low add-to-cart and purchase rates.
+If users don’t even add items to their cart, it may indicate a mismatch between their intent and what the page delivers.

+The “Apparel/Mens/Mens+T+Shirts” category drives solid add-to-cart rates but low purchase completion.
+It could be a logistics issue (e.g., limited shipping regions) or checkout friction.
+Segmenting by country could help pinpoint the cause.

+Finally, “Apparel/Mens” and “Shop+By+Brand+Google” are strong performers, efficiently converting add-to-cart events into purchases.
+If this were live data, I’d explore these pages manually, check search console keywords, and review ad traffic sources to understand what’s driving their success.

 <img src="{{ site.url }}{{ site.baseurl }}/images/article-5-path-analysis/image-4.9.png" alt="linearly separable data">